 - The Travel Card is a waste of money since Revolut, N26, Transferwise or Curve offers much better deals.

-- Cash withdrawals are free using NyKredit, Spar Nord and Handelsbanken ATM’s, but a fee is charged in all others.
+- Not all ATM withdrawals are free.
 Withdraw using Curve plus an underlying DKK card for 10 fee free withdrawals per month to get around this.

 How I am using the card

-I use Lunay Way as my cash reserve and where I receive på paycheck and pay my bills.
-The 4% interest and the way I can setup goals is the main purpose of me using the account.
-You can get higher interest elswhere, but not without any strings attached.
+I use Lunar as my cash reserve and where I receive my paycheck and pay my bills.
+The the way I can setup goals is the main purpose of me using the account.

-To get around the limitation of not being able to make international transfers I just use the Lunar Way card to do a top-up to my Revolut card, exchange the money and then transfer it for free to anywhere in the world!
+To get around the limitation of not being able to make international transfers I just use the Lunar card to do a top-up to my Revolut card, exchange the money and then transfer it for free to anywhere in the world!

 If I need to withdraw cash from an ATM I simply do not use this card directly.
-Using Curve I can make 10 free withdrawals per month on any card - including Lunay Way - in any ATM.
+Using Curve I can make 10 free withdrawals per month on any card - including Lunar - in any ATM.